boyhendrawan/boyhendrawan/README.md

 ### Hi there 👋 I'm Boy Hendrawan Purba

-a front end web developer with React Js and also i have a passion in passionate about Data Science :bar_chart:.
+✨a front end web developer with React Js and also i have a passion in passionate about Data Science :bar_chart:.
+Personally I really like to do problem solving i hope we can solve together ✨

 <!--
-**boyhendrawan/boyhendrawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**boyhendrawan/boyhendrawan** is a ✨ _special_  repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on Front end base React or Next JS
+- 👯 I’m looking to collaborate on Front end base React or Next JS, relate to ML, and also relate to Pythonic
 - 🤔 I’m looking for help with ...

 - 📫 How to reach me: ...